project-ncl/gradle-manipulator/README.md

 In the root of the project to be tested, create a file named `align.gradle`

-The contects of the file are the following:
+The contents of the file are the following:

 ```
 import org.jboss.gm.analyzer.alignment.AlignmentPlugin